The Keybie Cafe started from three things: a single fangirl’s desire for anime merchandise, a love of chibi art and crafts, and a lot of scrap.

 Learn about carnivorous plants with me!

-I document the growth of my bug-eating collection and share more learnings and tips on how to raise these beauties on my Facebook, Instagram and YouTube.
+I document the growth of my bug-eating collection and share daily posts with learnings and tips on how to raise these beauties on my Facebook, Instagram and YouTube.
 Most resources online are from other countries, so why not add a local reference?
 There’s so much to learn about them!

-My stories also have updates on my vermicomposting, composting, and non-carnivorous plant content.
+My stories also have updates on my composting and non-carnivorous plant content.

 Philippine Daily Inquirer